Spring Pinwheel Cookies are soft, chewy swirl cookies with a fun, colorful center. Make this simple spring cookies recipe for a sweet Easter treat!

 We are super excited to share this easy spring cookies recipe for you to make and enjoy for Easter.

 They also make an adorable sweet treat for a baby shower or graduation party.
 You could even get the kids involved in making a batch of pinwheel cookies for Mom or Grandma for Mother’s Day!
+Or how about these delicious circus animal cookies!

 Old fashioned pinwheel cookies are made by rolling 2 colors of cookie dough together.
 To make two colors of dough, separate it into two equal portions and add food coloring to one half.